Table of Contents:

 All the files necessary for booting are installed in a FAT32 partition of the SD card.
 The Raspberry Pi has to have an SD card installed to boot from, but a USB HD can “take over” after the initial boot.
 You cannot boot without an SD card.

 No. It would be too expensive for us to provide kits alongside finished boards, which would mean introducing another step in manufacturing; and a kit would be impossible to hand solder.
 We use special equipment (robots!) to solder on the BGA package and other tiny components.

 The GPU provides Open GL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.

 The GPU is capable of 1Gpixel/s, 1.5Gtexel/s or 24 GFLOPs of general purpose compute and features a bunch of texture filtering and DMA infrastructure.

 This means that graphics capabilities are roughly equivalent to the original Xbox’s level of performance.
 Overall real world performance is something like a 300MHz Pentium 2, only with much, much swankier graphics.

-No. The chip used in the Raspberry Pi is equivalent to a chip used in a cellphone, neither of which become hot enough to need any special cooling.
+No. The chip used in the Raspberry Pi is equivalent to a chip used in a cellphone, and does not become hot enough to need any special cooling.
 Of course, if you just like the look of a heatsink, you will not hurt anything by placing an appropriately sized heatsink on it.

-The Raspberry Pi has 8 dedicated GPIO pins, a UART, i2c bus, SPI bus with two chip selects, i2s audio, 3v3, 5v, and ground.
+The Raspberry Pi has 26 dedicated GPIO pins, including a UART, an i2c bus, a SPI bus with two chip selects, i2s audio, 3v3, 5v, and ground.